-Disclosure: This post is part of a hosted stay.
+Disclosure: I received complimentary admission to two of the Newport Mansions.
+I also worked at the mansions for several years in college.
 All opinions are my own.
 Affiliate links are included.
 When a purchase is made and/or a link is clicked, I may receive a small commission.

-When I was a college student on summer break at home in Rhode Island, I went to work everyday in that beautiful mansion pictured above.
+When I was a college student on summer break at home in Rhode Island, I went to work everyday in that beautiful mansion pictured below.
 Working in the gift shop of a major tourist attraction certainly had its benefits, and I really enjoyed that job.
+I was always astounded by the hundreds of guests who traveled, sometimes very long distances, to see the mansions.
+There was never a slow moment in the middle of the summer.

 When I traveled to Newport, Rhode Island last month to check out the Hotel Viking, I was eager to take my kids to see the Newport mansions.
-I figured that they would see the Breakers and then want to do something else, but they both begged to see another mansion.
+I figured that they would see the Breakers, the largest and most impressive of the mansions) and then want to do something else, but they both begged to see another mansion.
 I’d definitely recommend taking your kids to the Newport Mansions when visiting the area.
 If you are looking for the best mansion in Newport with kids – the Breakers would definitely be the one I would choose.
-It’s the largest and most popular.
+It’s definitely the most popular.

 The Newport Mansions With Kids